anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.5"></a>
 ## 4.5 CNI plugins

 > Editors note: The following chapter lists a set of CNI plugins conformant with the Reference Architecture.
-In future releases the list of CNI plugins should be refined in a way that there is only component selected for each functionality.
+In future releases the list of CNI plugins should be refined in a way that there is only one example component selected for each functionality.

-The used CNI multiplexer/metapulgin may be [DANM](https://github.com/nokia/danm) as it provides the possibility to use several other CNI plugins (`req.inf.ntw.16`) and provides an API based solution to administer the networks (`req.inf.ntw.10`) from a central point (`req.inf.ntw.11`).<br>
+The selected CNI multiplexer/metapulgin may be [DANM](https://github.com/nokia/danm) as it provides the possibility to use several other CNI plugins (`req.inf.ntw.16`) and provides an API based solution to administer the networks (`req.inf.ntw.10`) from a central point (`req.inf.ntw.11`).<br>

 The NSX Container Plugin ([NCP](https://kubernetes.io/docs/concepts/cluster-administration/addons/)) is a CNCF-compliant container plugin that integrates with NSX-T Data Center to build Kubernetes networking and security objects.
 NSX-T Container Plugin natively supports Containers in VM deployment model with superior security/isolation while meeting the data plane performance requirements.
 The [NCP](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.5/ncp-openshift/GUID-30FECC09-B327-49CB-874F-DBDD3CF5208E.html) is capable of supporting multiple interfaces to Kubernetes Pods.